-You can add scented oils or dried spices if you want a more sensory dough.
+You could also add scented oils or dried spices if you want a more sensory dough.
 These can be great if your child likes playing shops or bakeries!

 If you want to make the playdough even more sensory you can also add different textures such as:

 These will make the dough feel really different.
 If you make a couple different batches it can be great for language development as you can challenge them to compare and explain exactly how each one feels and how they are different from each other.

 You could also introduce other elements into their playdough playtime – like buttons, sticks, leaves, stones, googly eyes, beads, feathers, marbles… you get the idea!

 Take Their Playdough Play to the Next Level With These Handy Tools:

 Playing with playdough can be really beneficial for the development of fine motor skills.
 Your children will develop hand strength, dexterity and coordination just by fingering, mashing, smashing, molding and pummeling this soft, silky dough.

 But using tools can be a great way to take this even further – especially if they are at an age where they are learning to write.
 Here’s some ideas of a few implements you could add to their play:

 Disclosure: Please bear in mind that as an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission at no additional cost to you – this helps with running costs and makes this site possible.Thank you.

 Well I hope you get to make some of this wonderful playdough and your children get to let their imaginations run wild and create all kinds of wonderful things.